Preserving Sacred Traditions 1098 - 2018

 Volunteer Program Director

 Our Master Site Plan includes a new Senior Wing and Pastoral Center, Remodeled Chapter Room, New Novitiate Center and Remodeled Work Parlor, Laundary and Stack Room.
-Funding for Phase Two Senior Wing and Pastoral Center is underway.
+Funding for the next phase, the Senior Wing and Pastoral Center, is underway.